Please contact us if you have any questions regarding the Academic Catalog

 Grievances Concerning Spring Final Grades

 If the instructor or the student is not on campus during the summer months, the written grievance should be mailed to the instructor in care of Wentworth Institute of Technology within 2 weeks from the posting of grades on Leopardweb.
-A copy of this grievance should also be sent to the curricular department head in care of Wentworth Institute of Technology (for day courses) or to the Dean of the College of Professional and Continuing Education (for CPCE courses).
+A copy of this grievance should also be sent to the academic department chair in care of Wentworth Institute of Technology (for day courses) or to the dean of the College of Professional and Continuing Education (for CPCE courses).
 The instructor should meet with the student at their earliest mutual convenience within the first two weeks of the fall semester and review the records and evidence together to determine whether any error or omission has occurred.